-John Kruk batted an even .300 for his career, famously retiring after legging out a single to preserve his batting line.
+John Kruk batted an even .300 for his career, famously retiring mid-game after legging out a single to preserve his batting line.
 He batted .291 or higher in all but one season.
 That off-year was 1988, when his average fell a full 72 points from the previous season.
-If that one year was omitted, Kruk’s career average would be .307, higher than Hank Aaron, George Brett, and Joe Mauer.
+If that one campaign was omitted, Kruk’s career average would be .307, higher than Hank Aaron, George Brett, or Joe Mauer.

 What I find most interesting about Kruk is the reason why his average fell so precipitously.
 It all goes back to Kruk’s childhood in Keyser, West Virginia.
 Keyser is a small place with a population of only a few thousand.
 When Kruk began finding baseball success as a member of the San Diego Padres, he was approached by Roy Plummer, a fellow high school classmate from Keyser.
 Plummer was traveling in the west and invited Kruk to room with him and a friend.
 The trio spent a good deal of time enjoying life as new arrivals in Southern California.
 Two months later, Kruk moved out in order to travel for a winter baseball league in Mexico.